dapopescu/qjump-camio-tools/dag_analyse/README.md

 |Flag     | -b  | --use-bin     |    - Write the output in bin format (default = False)  |
 |Flag     | -h  | --help        |    - Print this help message  |

-Converts dag capture files into ASCII.
-Reports basic statistics about each file.